bestfriendkyle/ElkStack_Project/README.md

 https://github.com/bestfriendkyle/ElkStack_Project/blob/1e18de507f8370eca12dd4e561e796f08e9efdaa/Ansible/ansible.cfg

-This document contains the following details: - Description of the Topologu - Access Policies - ELK Configuration - Beats in Use - Machines Being Monitored - How to
+This document contains the following details:
+- Description of the Topologu
+- - Access Policies
+- - ELK Configuration
+- - Beats in Use
+- - Machines Being Monitored
-Use the Ansible Build
+- - How to use the Ansible Build
 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network. - TODO: What aspect of security do load balancers